 Luxury ($180 NZD and up): Bolton Hotel is a great luxury choice – it’s a super elegant 5-star hotel located in the central business district in Wellington.
 You will find free WiFi and even iPad minis in the rooms.
 Another high-quality 5-star option is InterContinental Wellington, where I’m sure you will feel like a queen/king.
 Best of all?
 It’s only 3-minutes away from the beach!

 Budget (up to $61 NZD): For a good budget stay, you can book a room at Hotel Waterloo & Backpackers.
-Situated in the center of Wellington, this place awaits you with a 24-hour guest kitchen, laundry facilities and even game rooms!
-My second suggestion is Trek Global Backpackers – this cool place awaits you with free unlimited WiFi and even a barbecue area!
+Situated in the center of Wellington, this place has a 24-hour guest kitchen, laundry facilities and even game rooms!
+My second suggestion is Trek Global Backpackers – this cool place offers you free unlimited WiFi and even a barbecue area!

 Day 7 – Wellington